 Using volumetric devices to assess volumetric devices can reveal this (2,3,5 exercise idea).
 Another technique involves using water and its unique relationship in the metric system.
 Recall that 1 ml of water weighs 1 gram, which takes up 1 cubic centimeter of space.
 This is assessed by comparing the pipetting amounts to the actual amount that should have been transferred.
-In a upcoming lab, we will assess this by comparing the mass of water transferred to the volume of water transferred and figuring out the accuracy of the volume transferred using micropipettes.
-The previous procedure with serological pipettes is an example of this idea FYI.
+In a planned later MakerSpace lab, we will assess this by comparing the mass of water transferred to the volume of water transferred and figuring out the accuracy of the volume transferred using micropipettes and some very accurate scales.
+The previous procedure with serological pipettes is also an example of this idea FYI.